JBAgent/Test1/README.md

    - Check the request format in test-client.js for examples

 3. **Graph API Errors**
-   - "Unrecognized query argument: consistencyLevel" - use `useConsistencyLevel: false`
+   - "Unrecognized query argument: consistencyLevel" - This indicates the endpoint doesn't support the consistencyLevel parameter.
+The parameter is now off by default, but if you're explicitly enabling it with `useConsistencyLevel: true`, don't use it with this endpoint.
    - Check permissions in Azure AD
    - Verify request format and parameters
    - Look for rate limiting issues